-There aren’t many times in your life during which you’ll be able to travel guilt free.
-Before signing that employment contract, take some time to explore those places you’ve always dreamed about.
+There aren’t many times in your life when you’ll be able to travel guilt-free.
+Before signing that employment contract, take some time to explore those places, you’ve always dreamed about.
 Whether you decide to backpack across Europe or safari through southern Africa, be sure you’re getting the best deals for your money.

 Pursue a graduate degree.

 Perhaps you’re not ready to hit the workforce because you’re not ready to leave the comforts of a classroom.
-Many students earn their undergraduate degree and go right into a graduate program.
-Not only does this option allow you to spend a little more time deciding on exactly the right career, it also sets you up for a larger starting salary (well, usually), and allows you to defer the start of student loan payments.
-Check out a website like Grad School Hub to figure out all of your graduate options.
+Many students earn their undergraduate degrees and go right into a graduate program.
+Not only does this option allow you to spend a little more time deciding on exactly the right career, it also sets you up for a larger starting salary (well, usually) and allows you to defer the start of student loan payments.
+Check out a website like Grad School Hub to determine your graduate options.

 If you don’t have the money saved up to travel purely for fun, consider taking a paid job overseas.
 One such job popular among young people is that of an au pair, or nanny, who lives with a family and takes care of the children during the day.
 Websites like aupair.com, aupairworld.com, and greataupair.com are usually free to join.
-Simply create a profile, and begin browsing ads made by families all around the world.
+Simply create a profile, and begin browsing ads made by families worldwide.

 Remember all that talk earlier about travel?
 Why not double world exploration with some paid resume building?
 If you speak Spanish, check out adelanteabroad.com for internship opportunities in Spanish-speaking countries.
 Another site, vacorps.com, places North Americans and Europeans in internship positions in and around Cape Town, South Africa.
 For other parts of the world, and for some of the most eclectic internship opportunities we’ve ever seen, explore worldinternships.org.